Course Outline

 Format:

-Report with tables.
+Report with graphs and tables.
 The report is to include a discussion on project team dynamics referring to concepts introduced in the course.
 Group report in two parts: A. Consultation project; B: Team dynamics.
-Presentation (assessment 2) is re part A only.
+Note: Assessment task 2 directly builds on Part A of Task 1.

 Criteria: